-An image circulating online claims that a new species of “dragon” was discovered in Indonesia.
+An image circulating online allegedly shows a new species of dragon discovered in Indonesia.
 Is this real or false?

 The image shows a gliding lizard.